 Of the scores of other interesting but lesser-known Greek and Roman sites in Turkey, Didyma is notable for being the site of one of the largest classical temples ever constructed.
 The accompanying photograph shows only the porch, its columns soaring 64 feet into the air.
 This temple housed the second most famous oracle in the ancient world after Delphi.
 Our guide told us an entertaining legend about the priests here.
 Supposedly when visitors made an inquiry, they were given one answer orally and the diametrically opposite one was recorded in the archives.
 If a disappointed patron returned to complain that the oracle had been mistaken about the future, the priest would assure the aggrieved party that the records clearly showed that the opposite prediction had been made.

-To see some of the other Classical sites of Turkey, you can explore my photographic tour on the WSU World Civilizations Web site.
-Nearly 500 high-resolution photographs from the trip are also available for viewing and downloading on the Web site of WSU Libraries’ Department of Manuscripts, Archives, and Special Collections.
+To see some of the other Classical sites of Turkey, you can explore my photographic tour.
+Nearly 500 high-resolution photographs from the trip are also available for viewing and downloading on the website of WSU Libraries’ Department of Manuscripts, Archives, and Special Collections.

 WSU history professor Robert Staab, who helped plan our trip, is organizing a WSU-sponsored two-week tour of Turkey for late May 2004.
-For further information write Prof. Staab at email@example.com.
+For further information contact Prof. Staab.